-To make the parcels, slice the eggplant lengthwise into 1/4-inch slices (8 slices in all), lightly brush each side with olive oil (about 2 tbsp total) and season with salt and pepper.
+To make the parcels, slice the eggplant lengthwise into ¼-inch slices (8 slices in all), lightly brush each side with olive oil (about 2 tablespoon total) and season with salt and pepper.
 Heat a griddle pan or skillet over medium heat and cook the eggplant slices in batches until they are golden and tender (about 2 minutes on each side).
 Transfer to a shallow dish.

 Pour the marinade over the cooked eggplant strips and spread evenly.
 Let marinate for at least 30 minutes in the refrigerator.
 Remove the eggplants from the marinade and lay them flat on a work surface (reserve the marinade for serving).